Malachifullerton/landing-page/README.md

 # made another container in .body-two called .try

 so that the quote will can be centered in the .body-two container and it can be given a width that will not affect the .body-two container.

+# removed a container around the contents of .body-two and i also removed  the width

+so that the .quote will shrink even without the flex-wrap property.